 Seeing that my friend would be of no help in solving this mystery, I left him on the floor to practice his lines while I began my investigation of what, judging from the source material he was reciting, could only have been caused by a deep betrayal by a Brutus of sorts.

 I pried from his paw the pretty little plane and observed a series of deep, uneven scratches on its sole, more or less in line with the long direction of the sole.
-Whereupon I asked myself the following questions:
+Whereupon, I twirled my white mustaches like an older, more dignified Hercule Poroit, and asked myself the following questions:

 Question 1: What could have possibly created these scratches?
 Had iron pixies been using Woody’s beautiful plane to shave bricks?

 A quick investigation of the workshop revealed several bricks, but no signs of iron pixies at play.
-I remembered seeing Woody use these bricks to shim the legs of his combination router table and barbecue betimes (he makes wonderful barbecued pork ribs, BTW).
-I concluded it unlikely that either Woody or pesky pixies would have used this valuable plane to shave bricks at the unthinkable risk of disturbing a delicate barbecue and routing apparatus.
+I remembered seeing Woody use these bricks to shim the legs of his combination router table and barbecue betimes (he makes wonderful barbecued pork ribs, marinated in a whiskey sauce, BTW).
+I concluded it unlikely that either Woody or pesky pixies would have used this valuable plane to shave bricks at the unthinkable risk of disturbing a delicate combination tool (router table/barbecue) of such importance.

-As I considered the wood Woody had been willingly working, another question popped out of my brain like an egg from a chicken:
+As I considered the wood Woody had been willingly working, another question popped out of my brain like an egg from a hen:

 Question 2: Is there anything that grows naturally inside a tree that is harder than a plane sole and large enough to have caused such deep scratches?
-Could these particles have been maliciously concealed inside the growing tree by compadres of the shambling horde of 6-armed, green-skinned, Fanta-guzzling aliens that follow me everywhere?
+And if they do exist, could these particles have been maliciously concealed inside the growing tree by compadres of the shambling horde of 6-armed, green-skinned, Fanta-guzzling aliens that follow me everywhere?
 BTW, If you have seen these aliens, please send photos!

 I next removed the plane’s blade, which was made of a tough and difficult to sharpen metal called A2, developed for making dies and other industrial components, and checked its condition.
 As suspected, the edge was not just deadly dull, but exhibited dents perfectly in-line with the deepest scratches in the plane’s sole.
 Egads!
 The thlot pickens!